jerryzhenleicai/LevelDB.jl/README.md

 ## Batched Write

-LevelDB supports group a number of put operations into a WriteBatch, the batch will either succeeds as a whole or fail altogether, behaving like an atomic update.
+LevelDB supports grouping a number of put operations into a WriteBatch, the batch will either succeed as a whole or fail altogether, behaving like an atomic update.

 ```
 function create_write_batch()